readyplayerme/rpm-react-avatar-creator/README.md

 **Ready Player Me - React Avatar Creator** is a set of components and helper methods to help implementing the Ready Player Me Avatar Creator into React projects.

-Codesandbox examples are available here: https://codesandbox.io/p/sandbox/ready-player-me-react-avatar-creator-mkwvd2
+Codesandbox example is available here: https://codesandbox.io/p/sandbox/ready-player-me-react-avatar-creator-qxkqjf

 ## Installation